GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-security-controls.md

 # Google Cloud Services
+- 20221007 TODO : sentence about the evidence context and whait is about for each section
+-
 Use the new "All Products" page for a list of Google Cloud Services https://console.cloud.google.com/products
 ## Artifact Registry
  ### Artifact Registry - Vulnerability Scanning